agheadley/halite/README.md

 - export let open - closes modal - but not shown if user type pupil - as single page - so no modal used for display !
 - need to check this for parent, pupil and teachers !!!!

+- (reports/Detail.svelte for this below)
 - Pupil needs grab assessments, _id, tag.pupil (can we go /page.svelte as place in store ?
 - check with .map, .includes whether to filter in/out the result against aoid!

 # Parent - to do !

+-- (reports/Detail.svelte for this below)
 - Pupil needs grab assessments, _id, tag.parent (can we go /page.svelte as place in store ?
 - check with .map, .includes whether to filter in/out the result against aoid!